Belyor/ntgDash/docs/_build/html/_sources/datatypes.rst.txt

 Data types
 ==========

-.. list-table:: List of available data types in each category
+.. list-table:: List of available data types in each group of data
     :widths: 10, 25
     :header-rows: 1

-    * - Category
+    * - Group of data
       - Data types
     * - Conservation
       - Total energy, Number of protons, Number of neutrons